Updated: Aug 19, 2021

 Preheat the oven to 425° with a rack set in the middle.
 Line a rimmed baking sheet with parchment paper.

 Place the pecans in the bowl of a mini food processor and pulse until they resemble coarse bread crumbs.
-Transfer them to a small bowl with the parmesan, Panko, lemon zest, thyme, 1/2 tsp salt, a few cranks of pepper, and 2 tbsp olive oil.
+Transfer them to a small bowl with the parmesan, Panko, lemon zest, thyme, a pinch of salt, a few cranks of pepper, and 2 tbsp olive oil.
 Stir to combine.

 Place the salmon filets fleshy side up on the lined baking sheet.
 Spread 1 tsp of mustard evenly over each filet and season liberally with salt and pepper.
 Top each piece of salmon with a heaping tablespoon of the pecan/parmesan mixture, pressing lightly so that it adheres in a thick layer down the length of the filet.
 It's ok if a little falls off onto the parchment!
 Drizzle the tops lightly with more oil and place the fish in the oven to bake 12-15 minutes, until the pecan topping is brown and the salmon flakes easily (tent the fish with foil if the topping is getting too brown).
 Let stand 5 minutes then serve hot with lemon wedges alongside for squeezing.